Alotab/three-react-projects/pokedex/README.md

 ## Features
 * Pokémon Search: Easily search for a specific Pokémon by name.
 * Pokémon Details: View detailed information about each Pokémon, including:
-    * Stats: Check out various stats like health, attack, defense, and speed
+    * Stats: Check out various stats like health, attack, defense, and speed.
     * Moves: View a list of moves that the Pokémon can perform, along with detailed descriptions that explain each move when clicked.
     * Images: See images of the Pokémon to bring the characters to life.

 ## Tech Stack
-* React – A JavaScript library for building user interfaces
+* React – A JavaScript library for building user interfaces.
-* Pokémon API – Public API to get Pokémon data, including stats, moves, and images
+* Pokémon API – Public API to get Pokémon data, including stats, moves, and images.

 ## Installation
 To get started with the app, clone the repository and install dependencies.